DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

   a year.
 Apparently `restic forget` itself is pretty fast, but to actually delete the data you need to call `# restic prune` afterwards which deletes unreferenced objects from the backup repository and might take a while (while `prune` is running you can't create new backups).
-After pruning, you should run `# restic check` to make that the repository isn't damaged.
+After pruning, you should run `# restic check` to make sure that the repository isn't damaged.
 See also [the restic docs on forget](https://restic.readthedocs.io/en/stable/060_forget.html) and [on check](https://restic.readthedocs.io/en/stable/045_working_with_repos.html#checking-integrity-and-consistency).
   You may want to run `forget` and `prune` every once in a while, either manually or maybe once